ESTHER KUEHN NEUROSCIENCE

 Septa in the human brain

 Monkeys' and rodents' primary somatosensory cortices (SI) are equipped with myelin-poor septa that separate adjacent body part representations.
 It has been a long-standing question whether or not also humans are equipped with such structural body part boundaries.
 We used in vivo 7 Tesla MRI in humans to show that structural boundaries exist between major body part representations (hand and face) in the human sensory and motor cortices (Kuehn et al. 2017 Cereb Cortex [link]).
-They do not exist, however, between individual finger representations in human SI, other than in many monkey species (Döhler et al. 2023 J Neurosci [link]).
-Human septa are a stable feature of cortex architecture and do not degenerate with age (Northall et al. 2023 Neurobiol Aging [link]).
+They do not exist, however, between individual finger representations in human SI, other than in many monkey species (Doehler et al. 2023 J Neurosci [link]).
+Whereas human septa are a stable feature of cortex architecture and do not degenerate with age (Northall et al. 2023 Neurobiol Aging [link]), recent data indicate that they play an important role in the development of neurodegenerative disorders that affect the sensorimotor system (Northall et al. 2024 Brain [link]).

 Picture